5 to 7: Plot

 When Brian is invited to a New Yorker ceremony to receive an award for one of his short stories, he is joined by Arielle, Valéry, Jane, and his parents.
-Jane tells Brian that her boss Galassi, a publisher, has read his story and wants him to write a novel.
+Jane tells Brian that her boss Jonathan Galassi, a publisher, has read his story and wants him to write a novel.

-Brian meets Arielle at the hotel and asks her to marry him, giving her a ring.
-He insists that he is truly in love with her, and Arielle accepts his proposal, telling him to meet her the next day at the hotel.
+Brian meets Arielle at the hotel room and asks her to marry him, giving her a non-traditional engagement ring.
+Arielle feels that Brian has betrayed her trust, but he insists that he is truly in love with her, and she eventually accepts his proposal, telling him to meet her the next day at the hotel.
 Valéry shows up at Brian's apartment that night, slapping him and expressing anger at his betrayal of the rules and boundaries of an open marriage.
 He then gives Brian a check for $250,000 for Brian to give Arielle the life she deserves, and he leaves.

 The next day, the hotel doorman gives Brian a letter from Arielle.
-In it she explains that, although she loves him deeply, she cannot leave her husband and children, and asks him not to contact her again.
+In it, she explains that, although she loves him deeply, she cannot leave her husband and children, and asks him not to contact her again, leaving Brian heartbroken.
+Jane later ends her relationship with Valéry because it feels like a betrayal of her friendship with Brian.
+When Brian's first novel, The Mermaid, is published by Galassi, Jane excitedly shows Brian copies of the book on display at a local bookstore, and he stares nonchalantly at the book.
+Shortly after Brian and Jane leave in a taxi, Arielle walks past the bookstore and smiles when she sees Brian's book.

-Jane later ends her relationship with Valéry because it feels like a betrayal of her friendship with Brian, and Brian's first novel is published by Galassi.
-After some years, Brian is walking down the street with his wife, Kiva, and their two-year-old son.
-They run into Arielle, Valéry and their now-teenage children outside the Guggenheim.
-Valéry asks about Jane, and Brian tells him that she is married with a son.
-Arielle shows him subtly that she still wears the ring he gave to her before they part again.
+A few years later, Brian is walking down the street with his wife, Kiva, and their two-year-old son Charlie.
+They run into Arielle, Valéry, and their now-teenage children outside the Guggenheim.
+Valéry asks Brian about Jane, and Brian tells him that she is married with a son.
+Arielle discreetly removes one of her gloves and shows Brian that she still wears the ring he gave to her before they part again.